-We want to design a controller C for the SISO control loop in Figure 12.1 using Youla parametrization and convex optimization.
+12.1 We want to design a controller C for the stable SISO process P_0 as shown in Figure 12.1 using the Youla parametrization and convex optimization.
 To do this, the control loop must first be transformed into the standard form of Figure 12.2, where z are the signals that we want to control, y are the signals available to the controller, w are the exogenous inputs and u is the control signal.